 Be prepared… for an excellent Tab Hunter performance.
 Gunman’s Walk is a welcome discovery.
 1958 was the overload year for westerns both on screens and on TV, and the good films can get lost in the deluge.
 By this time the influence of ‘psychological’ TV dramas saw westerns trying to accommodate every sort of social and familial problem.
 With the help of some good actors and the no-nonsense direction of Phil Karlson, veteran western scribe Frank Nugent goes the delinquency route, with a side order of civil rights awareness.
 Looking big and bright in CinemaScope and Technicolor, Gunman’s Walk distinguishes itself from the crowd.
 It’s a small-scale western made with integrity.

 The story is ‘rebel without a cause’ but with no lame excuses for rotten behavior.
 The ranching Hackett family dominates an entire territory, and aging pioneer Lee Hackett (Van Heflin) is still acting as if he’s the only law.
 He’s a good pal with everybody, but he wildcats through town scoffing at the ban on wearing guns and other civilized ordinances laid down by Sheriff Brill (Robert F. Simon).
 In fact, Lee chides his son Davy (James Darren) for not wearing a gun.
 The problem is the other son, Ed (Tab Hunter).
 The apple of Lee’s eye, Ed is a crack shot but a reckless troublemaker indulged by his father.
 He respects nobody’s rights and is looking for ways to push people around.
 Lee harasses the half-Indian Clee Chouard (Kathryn Grant), to Davy’s dismay.
 Her brother Paul (Bert Convy) is the best horse wrangler around, a fact that Lee can’t abide.
 When they both go after a coveted wild white mustang, violence results.
-Lee uses his leverage to cover for his son, but Ed refuses to accept any limit on his actions, and goes out of control.
+Lee uses his leverage to cover for his son, but Ed refuses to accept any limit on his actions and goes out of control.
 Even Lee’s best friend Bob Selkirk (Paul Birch) tries to make him see reason, but the old westerner doesn’t realize his folly until there’s blood in the street.

 Mickey Shaughnessy and Paul Birch have well-judged parts to play, and Ray Teal is excellent as an opportunist who testifies for Ed at trial, to extort a string of Hackett horses, including the white mare that Ed killed for and isn’t about to give up.
-The logic in the story builds naturally — it’s uncomplicated, but very satisfying.
+The logic in the story builds naturally — it’s uncomplicated, and satisfying.

-Seen again, Phil Karlson’s ’50s noirs are all superior dramas, with powerful twists and surprises: Scandal Sheet, Kansas City Confidential, 99 River Street, Tight Spot, The Phenix City Story,.
+Seen again, Phil Karlson’s ’50s noirs are all superior dramas, with powerful twists and surprises: Scandal Sheet, Kansas City Confidential, 99 River Street, Tight Spot, The Phenix City Story.
 James Darren and Kathryn Grant played opposite one another in the previous Karlson film The Brothers Rico, one of his best.
 Karlson was respected in the industry but wasn’t credited as a heavy hitting director until way late in his career, with the smash success Walking Tall.

 “Fahr zur Hölle, Gringo”